 Early-stage startups

 If you're validating an idea or testing positioning, a one-pager gives you a fast, professional presence without investing in a full site.
+It also gives a team enough real traffic data to decide whether a broader web design project is worth building next.

 Limited budgets or tight timelines